Norovirus Prevention and Treatment

 • Fontanelle (in babies): May appear slightly sunken.
 Contact your pediatrician if the soft spot is sunken.

-• Eyes: May appear sunken in
+• Eyes: May appear sunken in.

 Treatment: Mild dehydration is often manageable at home.
 However, you should call the pediatrician for guidance on assessing dehydration status and reviewing your treatment plan.
 Your doctor can help you determine how dehydrated your child is and whether they need medical attention or home care.